eWaterCycle/infra/README.md

 bearer_token = <dcache macaroon with read/write permissions>
 ```

-You can verify your access by running e.g. an innocent `rclone ls  dcache:parameter-sets/pcrglobwb_global/`.
+You can verify your access by running an innocent `rclone ls  dcache:parameter-sets`.
 The command to sync directories is `rclone copy somedir dcache:parameter-sets/somedir`

 ## Docker images